Early Childhood Education Programs

 Fairmont students thrive in a safe and secure learning environment, where passionate educators are committed to students’ academic, social, and character development.
 Our youngest Fairmont students benefit from programs that blend advanced academics, purposeful play, and developmentally appropriate activities.

-Children who go through Fairmont’s early childhood programs will master key literacy and math skills by the time they enter Kindergarten, and gain the developmental skills and academic readiness necessary to help them succeed in our advanced elementary program.
-They will also experience enriching activities such as technology, music appreciation, physical education, science, and art.
-In Kindergarten, they will begin learning a foreign language.
+Children enrolled in Fairmont’s early childhood programs will master key literacy and math skills by the time they enter Kindergarten, and gain the developmental skills and academic readiness necessary to help them succeed in our advanced elementary program.
+They will explore enriching activities such as technology, music appreciation, physical education, science, art, and begin learning a foreign language.

 Fairmont’s educational environment nurtures a sense of self, fosters confidence, and creates tomorrow’s global leaders.